tttt369/hitomi_enhanced/README.md

 > **Note**
 > This script does not include ad-blocking functionality, so we recommend using an ad blocker alongside it.
+> Mostly vibe code and I'm a noob.

 ### PC